The following steps layout the process of building

 Download the shared tools

-Build the cf-operator binary, this will be embedded later on the docker image
+Build the quarks-operator binary, this will be embedded later on the docker image

 Build the docker image